About the Technology Gap Fund

 - Project feasibility: How likely is it that the project milestones can be achieved within the projected budget and timeframe?

 Each proposal will receive a final score used to rank the proposed work.
 Funding will depend upon the volume of proposals submitted in any one funding cycle and the availability of funds.
-A sub-committee of reviewers will make final funding recommendations to the Vice President / Vice Chancellor for Research and Technology Transfer with approximately 5 projects funded in any one fiscal year.
+A sub-committee of reviewers will make final funding recommendations to the Vice President / Vice Chancellor for Research and Technology Transfer with up to 5 projects funded in any one fiscal year.

 Project Reporting Requirements